By: Julie Mancuso, JM Nutrition

 You have two options.
-One, you lead extensive research online independently, decide what is true and what is untrue, then devise your own plan to help you reach your goals.
+One, you lead extensive research online independently, sift through a vast amount of information, determine what is reliable, and then devise your own plan to help you reach your goals.

 Most of the time, however, doing so is a tall order.
 Too tall, in fact.
-The vast majority of us need accountability, guidance, support and someone to monitor the process.
+Finding the time is a problem.
+As mentioned earlier, the vast majority of us also need accountability, guidance, support and someone to monitor the process.

-Option two centres around seeing a qualified, registered nutritionist who will save you a great deal of time and guide you on your way to a better, healthier life—something we all want.
+Option two centres around seeing a qualified, registered nutritionist who will save you a great deal of time and guide you on your way to a better, healthier life—something we all want deep down inside.
 The choice is yours.

 Julie Mancuso is a registered holistic Toronto nutritionist who has been counseling clients for over 15 years.
 Julie’s personalized approach has helped thousands reach their health, wellness and nutrition goals.